darkmatter91/iot-scout/README.md

   ``` bash
   python iot_scout.py
   ```
-  - The script will present a startup menu with two options:
+  - The script will present a startup menu with three options:
     1. Capture live from UART
     2. Recon from local firmware
+    3. Search for sensitive information

 ### Live UART Capture Mode
 - The script will: